 - how to profile your current cohort of pupils learning needs and use this information to inform the design of your curriculum

 - insight into leading change and the organisational implications of moving from a subject specific to a non subject specific curriculum

 - practical suggestions on how to deliver a non subject specific curriculum in the classroom

-- why the environment where the learning is taking place is as important as the triad of essentials, implied in Rochford.
+- why the environment where the learning is taking place is as important as the triad of essentials implied in Rochford

 Who is presenting?

-Three of the presenters are from Fountaindale School’s team of teachers.
+Two of the presenters are from Fountaindale School’s team of teachers.
 OFSTED in March 2017 when describing the leaders within the school said, “Their vision and actions are inspirational ….
 Leaders are passionate in driving through improvements so that every pupil experiences only the highest quality of learning.”
 But, as the school will say, it is about being a team and recognising that all staff are part of that drive for improvement in outcomes.
 “Teachers and teaching assistants work seamlessly to ensure that each pupil …… enjoys learning…… The quality of teaching and learning is very strong throughout the school.”